BenMakesGames/PlayPlayMini/README.md

 A game state's lifecycle event methods are called, in this order.

 1. `Enter`
-   * Called when the game state is entered into, and the game state implements `IGameStateLifecycleEnter`.
+   * Called when the game state is entered into.
    * Do any first-time setup needed for the game state, ex: initializing a star field array.
 3. `ActiveInput`
    * Always called for the current game state.